mcgillij/mcgillij.dev/content/installing-arch.rst

 Who is this for?
 ^^^^^^^^^^^^^^^^

-Anyone interested in a modern Linux desktop environment, playing games in Linux, virtual machines and developers etc...
+Anyone interested in a modern Linux desktop environment, playing games in Linux(SteamOS / Steam Deck!!!
+But on desktop?), virtual machines and developers etc...

 What makes Arch different?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^